 Arthroscopic reconstruction of the anterior cruciate ligament (ACL) in cruciate deficient knees is an effective operation in restoring normal knee function.
-However, single bundle ACL reconstruction methods may fail to restore knee rotatory stability when there has been associated injury to the anterolateral structures of the knee.
+However, single bundle ACL reconstruction methods may fail to restore knee rotatory stability in cases where there has been associated injury to the anterolateral (front and side) structures of the knee.

-A multicentre clinical trial is currently underway comparing rotational stability following ACL reconstruction with or without lateral extra-articular tenodesis by Getgood et al. They hypothesized that anterolateral complex reconstruction by way of a Lateral Extra-articular Tenodesis (LET) in combination with single bundle ACL reconstruction would reduce the risk of persistent rotatory laxity in young individuals who are deemed as being at high risk of failure.
+A multicentre clinical trial is currently underway comparing rotational stability following ACL reconstruction with or without lateral extra-articular tenodesis.
+The researchers leading the trial, Getgood et al, hypothesised that anterolateral complex reconstruction by way of a Lateral Extra-articular Tenodesis (LET) in combination with single bundle ACL reconstruction would reduce the risk of persistent rotatory laxity in young people who are deemed as being at high risk of failure.

 The early results were presented at the ISAKOS Congress in Shanghai this year; however, it is too early to determine with any certainty whether LET in combination with ACL reconstruction decreases the risk of graft failure.

 While not yet conclusive, the trial is a promising start to finding an effective treatment path for individuals deemed to be at a high risk of graft failure.
 When the final results are available it will help shed further light on the best management of ACL rupture in high-risk patients.

 ACL injuries occur most commonly during sports and can happen in several ways.
 A sudden directional change (where twisting occurs in the knee), slowing down while running, landing from a jump incorrectly, or a direct blow to the side of your knee can all cause an ACL tear.